frictionlessdata/frictionlessdata.io/doc/data-package.md

           ... see below ...
         }
       ],
+      # extend your datapackage.json with attributes that are not
-      # this is an attribute that is not part of the data package spec
+      # part of the data package spec
+      # we add a views attribute to display Recline Dataset Graph Views
+      # in our Data Package Viewer
+      "views" : [
+        {
+          ... see below ...
+        }
+      ],
-      # you can add your own attributes to a datapackage.json
+      # you can add your own attributes to a datapackage.json, too
-      "my-own-attribute": "data-packages-are-awesome"
+      "my-own-attribute": "data-packages-are-awesome",
     }

 <h3 id="resources">Resources</h3>